 - At the interview be prepared for the following in addition to the technical or subject matter questions:

 - Questions on GPA and choice of subjects in your score sheet.
 Be prepared to answer your minor in Chinese politics along with your finance or economics major

 - Explaining your choices for extracurricular activities like the clubs you are part of in college

 - How do you see yourself growing into your job

 - Commitment to the industry vertical you have chosen

 - How much do you know about the firm

-- Critically evaluate any deal that the firm has done or a recent headline making deal in the industry group
+- Critically evaluate any deal that the firm has done or a recent headline-making deal in the industry group

-To sum it all, it would be prudent to say that when seeking a career in middle market investment bank, be prepared as thoroughly as you would for any top level bank.
+To sum it all, it would be prudent to say that when seeking a career in a middle market investment bank, be prepared as thoroughly as you would for any top level bank.

-A sincere effort during internship with Robert W Baird or a Lazard could prove much more rewarding than with Goldman Sachs.
+A sincere effort during an internship with Robert W Baird or a Lazard could prove much more rewarding than with Goldman Sachs.

 Always remember, no “bulge bracket” was born with the “bulge”.
-They began small, and acquired their scale over time, and it is best to hop in early so that you are on top when the next Facebook-Whatsapp deal comes to your alley.
+They began small and acquired their scale over time, and it is best to hop in early so that you are on top when the next Facebook-Whatsapp deal comes to your alley.